jrharbort/AGB-E06-10-PCB/README.md

 ### Changes
 Rev 1.2
 - Corrected missing connection from VIAs to SRAM pins 24 & 25.
+Previous revisions will require a wire jump from SRAM pin 25 to ROM pin 28, and SRAM pin 24 to ROM pin 29.

 ### Changes
 Rev 1.1